DreamFulFil/Value-investor-bot/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Write tests (required: 100% coverage for new code)
+3. Write tests (required: maintain 100% contract test coverage)
-4. Run `./run.sh test-all` to verify
+4. Run `./run-tests.sh` to verify all tests pass
 5. Submit PR

-**Important**: All unit and integration tests must pass before committing.
+**Important**: All tests must pass before committing.
+The CI will reject PRs with failing tests.